sarderiftekhar/Full-Stack-Developer-Test/README.md

 If any part of this test is tripping you up, move on, we'd rather see a you attempt at least some of all of the tasks.
 The most important is Part 4.

-Taking / Submitting the test
-In order to take this test you should clone this repository into a GitHub repository, DO NOT FORK as other applications will see your code.
-Once you have completed all the tasks you can either add waxim as a collaborator to the new repository or email a link to alan.cole@smarterly.co.uk

 Part 1 - PHP
 Inside the PHP folder is a file, this file queries a SQL table (sql file provided in /php/data)